tom9910/draft-clash/README.md

 # Fantasy football draft order randomizer

-## Creating a project
+## Overview

-Quick app to enter previous years standings and then one by generate a draft order with odds to be picked being higher the lower you finished.
+Quick app to enter previous years standings and then one by one generate a draft order based on inputs.

+## Features

 Includes option to restrict how many picks are lottery and how many are in reverse order.

+Choose how many times a teams name is entered into the "hat"

+Show odds to be picked before each round.

+Customize team names.

+## Get Started for dev

+`npm i`

+`npm run dev`